 - > Energy-efficiency upgrades

-Texas homeowners can leverage several advantages when choosing renovation loans:
+Texas homeowners can leverage several advantages when choosing improvement loans:

-- > Interest rates typically lower than personal loans or credit cards
+- > Interest rates are typically similar to personal loans and lower than credit cards.

 Credit Score | Satisfaction* | |||||